Sweetyamnesia/BrainBoostVR/portfolio-project/Stage_1_Report.md

 # 🧠 BrainBoostVR – Project Documentation

 ## 0️⃣ Team & Personal Background

+This section presents the personal and professional background behind the project, highlighting how previous experiences and skills are leveraged in the development of BrainBoostVR.

 **Team:** Solo developer
 **Roles:** Temporary Project Manager, Researcher, Designer, Developer, Tester